 Ayuro Health

-30 minutes with an Ayurvedic physician.
+30 minutes with an Ayurvedic practitioner.

 BAMS / MD-Ayurveda onlyNCISM-registeredConducted on Google Meet